Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 - OUP-2 (DRT-120) - otolaryngology, ophthalmology, dentistry.

-Selective short-wavelength (180-280 nm) use arc bactericidal lamps (DB) in the mode of a glow electric discharge in a mixture of mercury vapor with argon.
+Selective short-wave (180-280 nm) use bactericidal arc lamps (BA) in the glow electric discharge mode in a mixture of mercury vapor and argon.
 Lamps of three types: DB-15, DB-30-1, DB-60.

 Irradiators are produced: